Citroën CX: Launch

 At launch in 1974, the CX was rushed to market, with some teething troubles.
-Some very early models did not have power steering and proved difficult to drive - the CX carries 70% of its weight over the front wheels.
+Some very early models did not have power steering and proved difficult to drive as the CX carries 70% of its weight over the front wheels.

 Originally, the CX was developed as a rotary-engined car—with several negative consequences.
 The CX engine bay is small because rotary engines are compact, but the Comotor three-rotor rotary engine was not economical and the entire rotary project was scrapped the year the CX was introduced.
 Citroën went bankrupt in 1974, partly due to a series of investments like Comotor that didn't result in profitable products.
 Production versions of the CX were powered by a range of inline four cylinder engines - only the very rare 168 PS GTi Turbo (1985–89) ever had the engine power to match the capabilities of the chassis.

 At launch, the carburetor CX was positioned below the 142 PS DS 23 Pallas Injection Electronique and the 180 PS SM Injection Electronique.

 There was a choice between three differently powered versions.
 The "Normale" CX car came with a 1985 cc version of the four cylinder engine from the predecessor model with a claimed maximum output of 102 PS, which was slightly more than had been available from the engine when fitted in the DS.
-The "Economique" version of the car (reflecting the continuing impact of the 1973 oil price shock) came with the same engine as the "Normale", but the gear ratios were changed, along with the final drive ratio, giving rise to a 7 km/h (4 mph) reduction in top speed in return for usefully improved fuel economy.
-More performance came from the "CX 2200", fitted with a 2175 cm3 version of the engine and a twin carburetor, resulting in a claimed maximum output of 112 PS.
+The "Economique" version of the car (reflecting the continuing impact of the 1973 oil price shock) came with the same engine as the "Normale", but the 4th gear ratio was changed, along with the final drive ratio, giving rise to a 7 km/h (4 mph) reduction in top speed in return for usefully improved fuel economy.
+More performance came from the "CX 2200", fitted with a 2175 cc version of the engine and a twin carburetor, resulting in a claimed maximum output of 112 PS.

 Contemporary reports also indicated that the cost of setting up a new production facility for the CX, on the northern edge of Paris, at Aulnay-sous-Bois, also played a role in undermining the company's finances to the point where it was obliged to surrender its independence to the more financially cautious Peugeot company.
 On 12 July 2012, PSA announced the permanent closure of the Aulnay-sous-Bois plant.

 Development

 The CX was slowly developed and improved, the key elements it needed to compete successfully in its market segment taking years to emerge.

-The parent company, PSA Peugeot Citroën, was fielding three cars in the executive car segment, the slow selling Peugeot 604, the abortive Talbot Tagora and the CX, all competing for PSA's scarce financial resources.
+The parent company, PSA Peugeot Citroën, was fielding three cars in the executive car segment, the slow-selling Peugeot 604, the abortive Talbot Tagora and the CX, all competing for PSA's scarce financial resources.
 Developing and exploiting the CX design was not the top priority.
 The seeds of PSA's competitive retreat from this traditionally important segment were sown during this period of diffused efforts.